ahungry/cl-protobufs/cl-protobufs.rst

 ===========================

-There are several ways to define a Protobufs schema: convert a .proto file to a .lisp source file and then using the Lisp file; convert a set of Lisp classes to a Protobufs model, and then use either the .lisp or the .proto representation of the model; use a .proto file directly in as ASDF system; or use the Protobufs macros in a Lisp source file.
+There are several ways to define a Protobufs schema: convert a .proto file to a .lisp source file and then use the Lisp file; convert a set of Lisp classes to a Protobufs model, and then use either the .lisp or the .proto representation of the model; use a .proto file directly in an ASDF system; or use the Protobufs macros in a Lisp source file.

 .proto file to Lisp conversion